 Pitt in Sydney - Summer

-Sydney is a breathtaking, exciting, and culturally rich Global City.
+Sydney is a breathtaking, exciting, and culturally rich global city.
 With more than 120 nationalities living here, Sydney is one of the largest multi-cultural cities in the world.
-You can enjoy cuisine from around the globe and take part in annual international celebrations such as Buddha's Birthday, Multicultural Festival, and Chinese New Year.
+You can enjoy cuisine from around the globe and take part in annual celebrations such as Buddha's Birthday, Multicultural Festival, and Chinese New Year.

 You will take a trip across the Harbor Bridge every day as you commute from your apartment in the Waterloo neighborhood of the city to classes and your optional part-time internship.
-Whatever your interests and course of study, Pitt in Sydney has an internship for you.
-In fact, we guarantee it.
+Whatever your interests and course of study, Pitt in Sydney has options for you!

 What You'll Accomplish: